Senior Analyst, Principal Gifts and Strategic Initiatives (7547U) - 10613

 - Analyze and synthesize knowledge on donors and campus priorities, attending closely to donors' interests.

-- Support preparation and follow-up for events and individual prospect/donor meetings with senior development staff, faculty and academic leaders.
+- Support strategic and written preparation and follow-up for high-level prospect/donor meetings with senior development staff, faculty and academic leaders.

-- May interact with donors in person, by phone and/or written communication, as needed.
+- May interact with donors in person, by phone, and/or through written communication, as needed.

-- Help plan and execute donor visits and small events that advance strategic priorities.
+- Help plan, choreograph, and execute donor visits and small events that advance strategic priorities.

-- Develop invitation lists, plan programming in consultation with PGSI fundraisers and team leadership, manage logistics and follow-up.
+- Plan programming in consultation with PGSI fundraisers and team leadership; manage logistics and follow-up.

-This position will be best suited for an individual who has 3-5 years of development experience, preferably in individual giving and/or academic/university experience, and who is looking to become more integrated with the strategic elements of principal gifts fundraising.
+This position will be best suited for an individual who has 3-5 years of development experience, preferably in individual giving, and/or academic/university experience, and who is looking to become more integrated with the strategic elements of principal gifts.
 Particular skills and qualities include:

 - Strong analytical and critical thinking skills; ability to think strategically about donor engagement at the highest level.